puraminy/nodcast/README.md

 ```
  Down)          expand the selection to the next sentence
  Right)         nod the selected sentences with the positie nods
+ Left)          nod the selected sentences with negative feedback
- Right)         nod the selected sentences with the negative nods
+ Enter)         nod the selected sentences with okay and move to the next sentence
+ +/-)           show the list of positive and negative nods
  o)             download/open pdf file externally
  f)             list figures
  t)             tag the article